dibyendumajumdar/ravi/readthedocs/CrashCourseInLua.rst

   print(math.type(x)) -- says 'integer'
   print(math.type(y)) -- says 'float'

+On 64-bit architecture the integer is represented as C ``int64_t`` and floating point as ``double``.
+The representation of numeric type as native C type is one of the secrets of Lua's performance, as the numeric types do not require 'boxing'.

 In Lua 5.3, there is a special division operator ``//`` that does integer division if the operands are both integer.
 Example::